Deciding between NordVPN and Surfshark is incredibly tricky.

-Lastly, let's talk about prices of NordVPN and Surfshark.
+Lastly, let’s talk about the prices of NordVPN and Surfshark.
 NordVPN has relatively standard prices for its plans, although it does make things a little bit more convoluted by offering different price plans depending on which of their myriad of additional services you choose to sign up for.

 This is not necessarily a bad thing, provided that you are happy to stick with the same service for the foreseeable future.

-If you simply want protection, it is an excellent choice.
+If you simply want protection, it is an excellent and extremely cost-effective choice.

-They do tend to offer deals regularly so the prices change frequently and you can sometimes find NordVPN packages available for even less.
-We also found some of their ‘limited time only' deals to be a little disingenuous as they were offered again the day after.
+They do tend to offer deals regularly, so these prices change frequently and you can sometimes find NordVPN packages available for even less.
+We also found some of their ‘limited time only’ deals to be a little disingenuous as they were offered again the day after.

-Now let's see how Surfshark compares.
-This service offers only three plans, like most services.
+Now let’s see how Surfshark compares.
+Surfshark offer only three plans, like most services.
 The plans themselves are similar in terms of length, and they look like this:

-However, other than that, you will quickly notice that its monthly price is slightly higher, but its discounts for long-term plans are more significant and will work out cheaper overall that the NordVPN prices.
+You will quickly notice that its monthly price is slightly higher, but its discounts for long-term plans are more significant and will work out cheaper overall that the NordVPN prices.
 They’ve also introduced a new Surfshark One account which includes additions such as anti-virus and others.

-In other words, Surfshark's 2-year plan is cheaper than NordVPN's 2-year plan, and comparing the NordVPN and Surfshark VPN one-year price points will show that Surfshark is cheaper over that time period too.
+In other words, Surfshark’s 2-year plan is cheaper than NordVPN’s 2-year plan, and comparing the NordVPN and Surfshark VPN one-year price points will show that Surfshark is cheaper over that time period too.
 So from the pricing standpoint, Surfshark is a preferable option.